KristianColville1/raza-noodles/README.md

 <details>
 <summary>Opening Hours section</summary>
 <br>
+User stories fufilled:

+    - As a user I would like to browse the website.
+    - As a user I want to know the opening hours.

+Testing results:

+    - Leading on from the about section is another scroll icon that will bring the user to opening hours section allowing the user to browse the website.
-This section allows the user of the website to see opening hours for Raza Noodles.
-It features a fixed background and the text is wrapped in another background to make it visually easier to read for the user.
+    - A user can view the opening hours for Raza Noodles on the home page in the last section.

 ![Opening-hours section](/assets/images/features/opening-hours-section.png)
 <br>